punkrocker178/lambda-fetch-reddit/README.md

 # Introduction
 This Lambda function is a simple wrapper to fetch Reddit's api request.
-For now, it only transform the request Headers with `Authorization` and `UserAgent`, and very basic error handling.
+For now, it only:
+- Transform the request Headers with `Authorization` and `UserAgent`
+- Transform response Headers to allow CORS policy
+- And very basic error handling.

 By using functions, we have separated a new layer for serverless apps, and also leave room for Request & Response transformation.